apennisi/fast_face_detector/README.md

 ./ffd ../detector/detector.xml /path/to/the/image.jpg
 ```

-The detector is already trained with the complete AFW dataset[here](https://www.ics.uci.edu/~xzhu/face/).
+The detector is already trained with the complete [AFW dataset](https://www.ics.uci.edu/~xzhu/face/).
 So, you can directly use the xml file inside the _detector_ folder.